alqx1/bouncing_balls/README.md

 # Bouncing Ball Simulation
 A simple simulation of balls bouncing in a window, made in OpenGL

+## Inspiration
+The project is inspired and based on [this](https://www.vobarian.com/collisions/2dcollisions2.pdf) PDF document.
+Please, check it out, since it's quite interesting.

 ## Build
 Build using CMake.
 Start the commands from the project's root directory.